oowl logo

 Edit an agent prompt

 Agent files live in .opencode/agents/ (local) or ~/.config/opencode/agents/ (global).
 Edit directly for immediate effect.
-When oowl update runs and detects the change, choose "keep mine" to preserve it.
+When oowl update detects the change, choose "keep mine" to preserve it.

 Add an agent